MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-VI-Federal-Transit-Administration-Department-Transportation/part-655-Prevention-Alcohol-Misuse-Prohibited-Drug-Use-Transit-Operations/subpart-H-Administrative-Requirements/section-655.71.md

 (iv) Documents generated in connection with decisions on post-accident drug and alcohol testing.

-(v) MRO documents verifying existence of a medical explanation of the inability of a covered employee to provide an adequate urine or breathe sample.
+(v) MRO documents verifying existence of a medical explanation of the inability of a covered employee to provide an adequate urine or oral fluid or breath sample.

 (2) Records related to test results: